chipsalliance/firrtl/spec/spec.md

 c <= d
 ```

-The empty statement is most often used as the `else` branch in a conditional
+The empty statement is most often used as the `else`{.firrtl} branch in a
-statement, or as a convenient placeholder for removed components during
+conditional statement, or as a convenient placeholder for removed components
-transformational passes.
-See section [5.10](#conditionals) for details on the
+during transformational passes.
+See section [5.10](#conditionals) for details on
-conditional statement.
+the conditional statement.

 ## Wires